 The Doctor of Nursing Practice is designed for nurses seeking a terminal degree in nursing.
 The curriculum provides clinical preparation for becoming a family nurse practitioner and education in evidence-based practice, quality improvement and systems thinking, and leadership.

 There are two pathways for students to complete the program.
 The first is designed for students with a B.S. in nursing, while the second is designed for students with an advanced practice degree from another institution.

 Graduates may seek leadership roles as advanced practice nurses, managers of quality initiatives, executives in health care organizations, directors of clinical programs and faculty responsible for clinical program delivery and clinical teaching.

 Our bachelor's degree in nursing is designed for licensed registered nurses who graduated from an accredited program awarding an associate degree or a diploma in nursing with a minimum cumulative GPA of 2.7.
 Upon completion of the program, students are prepared to continue their education for a master's degree or doctorate in nursing.

-The BSN-DNP program is offered in the evenings at our Center for Adult Education in Warwick.
+All programs are offered in the evenings at our Center for Adult Education in Warwick.
 Classes are taught in a hybrid/blended format with a combination of online and in-class meetings.
 Financial aid is available.

-The Doctor of Nursing Practice program at Salve Regina is made possible through the generosity of the Rodgers Family Foundation.
+Salve Regina's nursing programs are made possible through the generosity of the Rodgers Family Foundation.